danchoi/rb_nav/README.markdown

   what you've typed.
 * both `TAB` and `CTRL-x CTRL-u` reactivates autocompletion if it's gone away
 * `CTRL-y` selects the highlighted match without triggering ENTER

+### The search path

+By default RbNav looks for `app`, `lib`, and `test` directories in your working directory and adds what it finds to the search path.

+You can customize the search path by putting something like this in a `.vimrc` files at the root of your project's directory.

+    let g:RbNavPaths = "application lib spec"

+The directories should be separated by spaces.

 ## Bug reports and feature requests